skipperbent/trustpilot-rabbit-hole/README.md

 - Okay, now we've got a list of around ```790``` words.
 This is still way to many, as it can contain combinations of ```790 * 790 * 790```, which is way more than 1 million combinations.

+- By doing this we've already increase the chance dramaticly for finding the correct word, but it there's still too many combinations.
+So let's filter even more.
+There's a very small chance that the "magic word" has the same number of letters for each words, so let's take that chance and filter even further.
+It will increase the speed dramatically, so it's worth the try.

 - By looping through these words and ensuring that only characters appear the number of times that they do in the anagram-phrase, and that the total phrase-word is not greather- or less than the anagram length, we can actually filter even further on the list above.

 - That's pretty much it!